public.homepage.logo

 Exploring the outdoors

 Several exciting hiking trails in Estonia can be explored by people with reduced mobility.
 A good overview of accessible hiking trails and camping sites can be found on the RMK website.
-Accessible nature trails can also be found HERE.
+Here is where you can find accessible nature trails.

 Need help planning your trip to Estonia?